 Whole30 Grocery Shopping!

-If you are unsure on how to take your measurements you can visit here. https://www.dummies.com/health/how-to-get-your-body-measurements/
+If you are unsure about how to take your measurements you can visit here. https://www.dummies.com/health/how-to-get-your-body-measurements/

 I promise I do not think anyone here is dumb.
 This was the best site that explains and shows pictures on how to properly measure yourself. 🙂